dyatesupnorth/blether-api/README.md

 ## How to run it

-This project is quite old, so you might ahve to look at the documentation for the framework it uses.
+This project is quite old, so you might have to look at the documentation for the framework it uses.

 In theory:
 `composer install`